 Learning and development professionals can also play a role in preventing dissatisfied employees from leaving.
 They are on alert for signs of employee dissatisfaction and they can sometimes mediate between employees and bosses or highlight the need for a coach before it’s too late.

 Creative ways to retain employees must be developed and implemented by all functions within an organization.
 Learning and development practices have a significant impact on retention.
 In fact, all HR and L&D roles have a part to play by partnering with leaders for retaining top talent across the following themes:

 - Training and development

 - Compensation and rewards

 - Employee engagement

-A firm’s ability to keep top talent will determine whether it succeeds or fails in the long run.
-A loyal team of happy employees is one of your most valuable competitive advantages.
-Build a team, provide them with the proper training, tools, and support, and then give them room to get the job done!
+An organization’s ability to generate employee retention ideas and keep top talent will determine whether it succeeds or fails in the long run.
+A loyal team of happy employees is one of the most valuable benefits of employee retention.
+So, build a team through proper development and provide the right tools, support, and space to get the job done.

 The importance of employee retention is more than just about costs and the bottom line.
 With the right strategies for retaining talent, you’ll create an environment of continuous development with loyalty and the willingness to go the extra mile.
 Our Lingo Live coaches support that approach by partnering with your leaders.
 We enable them to align their values and internal motivations with the overall goals and vision of your business.
 Fulfilled leaders with a sense of purpose will naturally bring your employees together for a greater purpose and greater success for all.